Lavabo

 A lavabo is a device used to provide water for the washing of hands.
 It consists normally of a ewer or container of some kind to pour water, and a bowl to catch the water as it falls off the hands.
 In ecclesiastical usage it refers to all of: the basin in which the priest washes their hands; the ritual that surrounds this action in the Catholic Mass; and the architectural feature or fitting where a basin or place for one is recessed into the side wall of the sanctuary, or projects from it.
 If this last includes or included a drain, it is a piscina used for washing the church plate and other fittings, though the terms are often confused.
 In secular usage, it is an obsolete term for any sink or basin for washing hands, especially in a lavatory.

 Ablutions before Christian prayer and worship

 Churches from the time of Constantine the Great were built with an exonarthex that included a fountain known as a cantharus, where Christians would wash their hands, face and feet before entering the worship space.
-The practice of ablutions before prayer and worship in Christianity symbolizes "separation form sins of the spirit and surrender to the Lord."
+The practice of ablutions before prayer and worship in Christianity symbolizes "separation from sins of the spirit and surrender to the Lord."
 Canthari continue to be used in some Orthodox churches, where worshippers also remove their shoes before entering into the presence of God.

 In many early and medieval monasteries, there would be a large lavabo (lavatorio) where the brethren would wash their hands before entering the church.
 St. John Chrysostom mentions the custom in his day of all Christians washing their hands before entering the church for worship.
 This practice was first legislated in the Rule of St. Benedict in the 6th century, but has earlier antecedents.